tobyhodges/fair-research-software/episodes/01-fair-research-software.md

 :::::: callout

-## FAIR is a process, not a perfect or binary metric
+## FAIR is a process, not a perfect metric

 FAIR is not a binary metric - there is no such thing as "FAIR or not FAIR".